If you love Typescript and haven't been living under a rock for the past 2 years, you've likely heard of Zod.

 Generating Docs

-Many don't feel like they have the time to write good documentation, even though they might see it as important.
+Many don't feel they have the time to write good documentation, even though they might see it as important.

 What if you could attach the same Zod schema your React components use for types to generate docs from?